mtov/AulaPraticaRefactoring/README.md

 Nesta última etapa do exercício, temos dois métodos `value` idênticos nas subclasses `TextStatement` e  `HtmlStatement`.
 Aplique uma última refatoração para remover este código duplicado.
 Ou seja, `value` será um template.

 Ao final, verifique se não existem erros de compilação.

 Pronto, com isso terminamos: **COMMIT & PUSH** (Adicione a seguinte descrição nesse commit &rarr; **"Commit 18"**)

-# Comentário Final

-Para terminar mesmo, leia e reflita com calma sobre os comentários finais do Fowler (ele argumenta sobre as vantagens do Refactoring 7):

-> Putting in the state pattern was quite an effort.
-Was it worth it?
-The gain is that if I change any of price’s behavior, add new prices, or add extra price-dependent behavior, the change will be much easier to make.
-The rest of the application does not know about the use of the state pattern.
-For the tiny amount of behavior I currently have, it is not a big deal.
-In a more complex system with a dozen or so price-dependent methods, this would make a big difference.
-All these changes were small steps.
-It seems slow to write it this way, but not once did I have to open the debugger, so the process actually flowed quite quickly.
-It took me much longer to write this section of the book than it did to change the code.

-> I’ve now completed the second major refactoring.
-It is going to be much easier to change the classification structure of movies, and to alter the rules for charging and the frequent renter point system

-E também a seção que finaliza o capítulo (**Final Thoughts**):

-> This is a simple example, yet I hope it gives you the feeling of what refactoring is like.
-I’ve used several refactorings, including Extract Method (110), Move Method (142), and Replace Conditional with Polymorphism (255).
-All these lead to better-distributed responsibilities and code that is easier to maintain.
-It does look rather different from procedural style code, and that takes some getting used to.
-But once you are used to it, it is hard to go back to procedural programs.

-> The most important lesson from this example is the rhythm of refactoring: test, small change, test, small change, test, small change.
-It is that rhythm that allows refactoring to move quickly and safely.